orchidchetiaphukan/stress_recognition_Xmer/README.md

 # stress_recognition_Transformer

-This is the official repository for "Stress recognition using Transformer" work submitted to Electronic Governance with Emerging Technologies Conference
+This is the official repository for "Automated stress recognition" work submitted to Electronic Governance with Emerging Technologies Conference
 12-14 September 2022 (Link: http://egetc.org/).